-Since making the cornerback duo of Sean Smith and Dolphins have endured highly inconsistent play from the position.
-Though undeniably talented, neither Smith nor Davis ever developed into the reliable cover cornerback the team needed.high draft picks in 2009, the
+Since making the cornerback duo of Sean Smith and Vontae Davis high draft picks in 2009, the Dolphins have endured highly inconsistent play from the position.
+Though undeniably talented, neither Smith nor Davis ever developed into the reliable cover cornerback the team needed.

 Davis was traded to Indianapolis during the preseason last year and Smith, after finishing out his rookie contract and serving as Miami's No. 1 cornerback in 2012, was not offered a competitive contract to remain with the team, ultimately signing with the Kansas City Chiefs.